prasanna12510/gamesparks-docs/MARKDOWN/Tutorials/Real-Time Services/Real-Time Game Example.md

 public void UpdateOpponentTanks(RTPacket _packet){
     for (int i = 0; i < playerTanksList.Length; i++) {
         if (playerTanksList[i].name == _packet.Sender.ToString()) { // check the name of the tank matches the sender
             // we calculate the new position the tank should go to be the position they are at plus the velocity.
-That is, their position plus the distance they travelled according to their last speed playerTanksList[i].goToPos = (new Vector2(_packet.Data.GetVector4(1).Value.x, _packet.Data.GetVector4(1).Value.y)) + (new Vector2(_packet.Data.GetVector4(1).Value.z, _packet.Data.GetVector4(1).Value.w));
+That is, their position plus the distance they traveled according to their last speed playerTanksList[i].goToPos = (new Vector2(_packet.Data.GetVector4(1).Value.x, _packet.Data.GetVector4(1).Value.y)) + (new Vector2(_packet.Data.GetVector4(1).Value.z, _packet.Data.GetVector4(1).Value.w));
             playerTanksList [i].gotoRot = _packet.Data.GetFloat (2).Value;
             break; // break, because we don’t need to update any other tanks.